Some people are impatient and want their fast-growing vegetables so they can use them as soon as possible.

 2. Chives – 21 days

-Chives like the sun very much but it is possible to plant them in a place with some shade.
-When it is more than 6″ (15 cm) long it is ready to be harvested.
+Chives like the sun very much, but it is possible to plant them in a place with some shade.
+When chives are more than 6″ (15 cm) long it is ready to be harvested.
+Learn more about how to plant chives.

 Tip: If you cut it near the base it will grow back in a few days.